huberp/text-similarity-transformerjs/.github/instructions/workflows.instructions.md

 # Purpose: [Brief description of what this workflow does]
 # Triggers: [When this workflow runs]
 # Permissions: [What permissions this workflow needs]
+# Inputs: [What Inputs the Workflow is using, can be empty]
+# Outputs: [What outputs the workflow is creating, can be empty
+# Secrets: [Which Secretes the Workflow needs]
+# Variables [What Variables are used]
+# Precondition [For instance any plumbing required like IdP Trust Relations]
 # ============================================================
 ```